CabraArretado/finalprojectCS50x2019/README.md

-FINAL PROJECT FOR CS50x 2019
+Event Planner - FINAL PROJECT FOR CS50x 2019
 --

 by Felipe Moura

-English is my second language, forgive me for my grammar
+English is my second language, forgive me for my grammar.

-My project is an event planner where you can make a presence list for your event.
-It has the same technology used on the Finance project.
-The Finance was used as base for that project, but code were made again by scratch, anyway little parts of that were used here.
-I used Python (Flask), SQL (SQLite), JavaScript(JQuery, Bootstrap) and HTML&CSS (Bootstrap).
+This project was my final project for CS50x.
+I used Python (Flask), SQL (SQLite), JavaScript(JQuery, Bootstrap) and HTML & CSS (Bootstrap).

-It's a small project without all the functionalities that I would wish, but it shows some of the most important knowledges that I have learned in the CS50x.
-I intend to still working in this project for learning proposes overtime.
+It's a simple web a that allows the user to create an event and other users to check in presence in this same event.

 /register